department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/vetsuccess.md

 </div>

-This program is also available to dependents of Veterans for whom **at least one of the following is true**:
+This program is also available to dependents of Veterans who meet all of the requirements below.

+**To qualify as a dependent, all of these must be true.
+You:**

 - [Are eligible for the Fry Scholarship](/education/gi-bill/survivors-dependent-assistance/fry-scholarship/), **or**
 - [Are eligible for the Survivors’ and Dependents’ Educational Assistance Program](/education/gi-bill/survivors-dependent-assistance/dependents-education/), **or**